Emer722/Portfolio/Longevity/README.md

 6. How do different causes of death impact life expectancy at age 60 in the top and bottom countries?

-7. What are the leading causes of death in each category for both the top and bottom countries?
+7. What are the leading causes of death in each category for the top 10 and bottom 10 countries, and how do these causes compare in terms of prevalence and impact on longevity?

 # Tools I Used: